jlewis-89/Milestone-Project-3/README.md

 The platform will act like a online community of "Dragons Den" helping users to recieve feedback and promote thought and development of ideas for free from the community.

 ## Project Goals
+This project has been developed to meet the grading criteria of the Milestone 3 Project set out by Code Institute, and COBC.

+The website was developed with the goals of:
+- Performing full CRUD functionality in the ideas posting board
+- Performing CRUD functionality within user accounts, including registration editing and deletion.

 ## Developer Goals
+- To gain experience using the Flask mini-framework
+- To gain applicable knowledge and experience using then python language in web development
+- To gain experience using the materialize styles framework

 ## Tools & Technologies Used
 ### Software